cynraw/MERN/README.md

 Middleware functions are used to process requests before they reach the route handlers.
 We'll create a custom middleware to log request details.

+Middleware is useful for tasks like logging, authentication, and error handling.

+We'll create a logger.js middleware to log the request method, URL, and timestamp.